NimiB2/Crash_Game/README.md

 My Crash Game

-My Crash Game is an Android game where you have to avoid crashing into the clouds and witches.
-You can move your witch left or right by tapping the buttons on the screen.
-The game gets faster and harder as you progress.
+My Crash Game is an Android game where you have to avoid crashing into the clouds.
+You can move your witch left or right by tapping the buttons on the screen or use sensors.
+You can choose the if the game gets faster and harder or take it easy.
 How long can you survive?

 This game was a project for my study.
 In the development, I used a timer, a vibrator, and a toast to create an engaging and challenging experience.

-Note: I did not use canvas and X Y coordinates to move the clouds in this game.
+Note: Constraints building the system was not use canvas and X Y coordinates to move the clouds in this game.
 Instead, I used a matrix of layouts and views to create the animation.

 Features
 Save data: The game keeps a list of the top 10 records in the game.
 You can see your rank and score on the main screen.